 Where to go

 Stoke on Trent

 - What kinds of SEND does the school provide for?

-The school accommodates all SEND in line with Equality Act 2010 and provision is available for all 4 areas of need outlined in the SEND Code of Practice 2015.
+The school accommodates all SEND in line with Equality Act 2010 and provision is available for all 4 areas of need outlined in the 2014 SEND code of practice.

 Communication and Interaction